slovnicki/beamer/package/README.md

 }
 ```

-`RoutesLocationBuilder` will pick and sort `routes` based on their paths.
+`RoutesStackBuilder` will pick and sort `routes` based on their paths.
 For example;

 - navigating to `/books/1` will match all 3 entries from `routes` and stack them on top of each other